dbcook/openrocket-database/README.md

    * BNC-20MG (1.9 inch odd shape for Semroc Moon Go)

-3. Semroc unique parts that are upscales/downscales of other well known Estes nose cones.
+3. Semroc unique parts that are upscales/downscales of other well known Estes nose cones as indicated by Semroc on their website.
+Example:
-   Examples:

    * BNC-20LS (2.0 inch elliptical, downscale of BNC-60L)